Announcement Type: New Cooperative Agreements.

 VII.
 Agency Contacts

-All correspondence with the Bureau concerning this RFGP should reference the above title and number ECA/A/E/EAP-08-01.
+All correspondence with the Bureau concerning this RFGP should reference the above title and number ECA/A/E/USS-11-11.

-The terms and conditions published in this RFGP are binding and may not Start Printed Page 22207be modified by any Bureau representative.
+The terms and conditions published in this RFGP are binding and may not be modified by any Bureau representative.
 Explanatory information provided by the Bureau that contradicts published language will not be binding.
 Issuance of the RFGP does not constitute an award commitment on the part of the Government.
 The Bureau reserves the right to reduce, revise, or increase proposal budgets in accordance with the needs of the program and the availability of funds.
+In addition, it reserves the right to accept proposals in whole or in part and to make an award or awards in the best interest of the program.
 Awards made will be subject to periodic reporting and evaluation requirements per section VI.3 above.Start Signature

-Assistant Secretary for Educational and Cultural Affairs, Department of State.
+Assistant Secretary for Educational and Cultural Affairs, U.S. Department of State.

 BILLING CODE 4710-05-P